dusk-network/dusk-protocol/consensus/validation/README.md

 # Validation
 *Validation* is the second step in an [*SA iteration*][sai].
 In this step, the *candidate* block, produced or received in the [Proposal][prop] step, is validated by a committee of randomly chosen provisioners.

 Members of the extracted committee verify the candidate's validity and then cast their vote accordingly.
-At the same time, all provisioners, including committee members, collect Validation votes from the network.
+At the same time, all provisioners, including committee members, collect Validation votes from the network until a target quorum is reached, or the step timeout expires.

+The main purpose of the Validation step is to agree on whether a candidate block was produced and if it was valid against its parent block.

 ### ToC
   - [Overview](#overview)